 Connect with Nature

 Spending time in nature is vital for mental and physical well being, in the charade to contain COVID-19 millions of people are now restricted to their homes.
-Nature and people are not separate entities, we are part of nature.
-Being locked down and restricted goes against human nature so it’s more important than ever to connect with nature.
-How do we do this under lockdown I hear you ask, here are a few ways to cope when the great outdoors is off-limits.
+Nature and people are not separate entities, we are part of nature. lockdowns and restrictions go against human nature.
+So it’s more important than ever to connect with nature.
+How do we do this under lockdown I hear you ask, here are a few ways to cope when enforced restrictions hit us.

 Take a Stroll if You Can

 Walking in and amongst green spaces can reduce stress and boost happiness.
-If exercising outside is still doable in your area, take advantage of this by doing some mild stretching in a green place allowing the sunshine to beam down on you, making sure to find your own secluded space.
-Under a tree would be ideal and walking barefoot on the grass would ground you to mother earth, feel the earth beneath your feet, just by doing this has immense health benefits including an improved nervous system, improved sleep and even helps to reduce pain and inflammation.
+If exercising outside is still doable in your area, go for some mild stretching in a green place.
+Allow the sunshine to beam down on you, making sure to find your own secluded space.
+Under a tree would be ideal and walking barefoot on the grass would ground you to mother earth.
+Just by doing this has immense health benefits including an improved nervous system, better sleep and even helps to reduce pain and inflammation.

 Become Green Fingered

 If you have access to a garden or even a small grow space start growing plants.
 Use your time to plant some herbs, veggies, or even bright flowers.
-Various blossoming plants like sage and lavender attract pollinating creatures like bees and butterflies, in addition, a bird feeder would also see an increase in wildlife.
-Even if you don’t have a garden or outdoor area, you can still grow plants indoors, nurture them and make your living space into a green paradise.
-Have some fresh-smelling herbs like rosemary in your bathroom as you shower, this can be highly invigorating by stimulating the nasal passage and boosting mood.
+Blossoming plants like sage and lavender attract pollinating creatures like bees and butterflies.
+A Bird feeder would also increase wildlife in the surrounding area.
+If you don’t have a garden or outdoor area, you can still grow plants indoors to make your living space into a green paradise.
+Fresh-smelling herbs like rosemary in near your shower can be highly invigorating, stimulating the nasal passage and boosting mood.

-Open up your windows, blinds, curtains, allowing the natural breeze and sunlight to enter your home, this natural flow will enhance the natural ambiance in your living area creating a more relaxed environment.
+Open up your windows and curtains, allowing the natural breeze and sunlight to enter your home.
+This natural flow will enhance the natural ambiance in your living area creating a more relaxed environment.
 Even if you do this for a small amount of time each day it can make a difference.

-Whether it is warm or cold you can go outside in the evening and gaze up at the stars and moon.
-A truly humbling activity that has long been forgotten.
+Warm or cold you can go outside in the evening and gaze up at the stars and moon.
+A truly humbling activity long forgotten by most.
 It encourages inspiration, imagination, creativity and helps control stress.
 Using a telescope can increase the stargazing experience further and develop into an exciting hobby.